Serving Disabled Patrons: What Actually Helps (Beyond Good Intentions)

 • Understand and meet the needs of neurodivergent users.

 This course includes 7 modules, each designed to take approximately 3–4 hours to complete.
 You can move through the content at your own pace and on your own schedule.
-You'll earn 24 hours of PD credit and a Library Journal certificate of completion.
+You’ll earn 24 hours of professional development credit and a Library Journal certificate of completion.

-You will have access to the full course for 6 months.
+You will have access to the full course content for six months following enrollment.

 Complete the course and earn 24 professional development credit hours.
-We provide a certificate that is emailed to you.
+A certificate of completion will be emailed to you.

 THIS COURSE CONSISTS OF 7 ON-DEMAND MODULES: